 1. the definition and role of a community dietitian-nutritionist/public health nutritionist.

 2. introduction to the public health nutrition bicycle for planning, implementing and evaluating community/public health nutrition intervention, with focus on assessing the nutrition needs of the community/sub-populations

 3. methods for assessing the needs of the community/sub-populations:

-4. teamwork, group negotiation and conflict resolving skills.
+4. teamwork, group negotiation and conflict resolution skills.

-5. project planning and management and keeping to project timelines, including personal goal setting and reflection.
+5. project planning and management including personal goal setting and reflection.

 6. written and oral communication, including professional reports and presentations.